CynthiaHu/MIDS-W251-SCALING-UP/hw9-streaming-tweet-processing/README.md

 master_url="local[4]"
 ```

-Program can be launched using below
+Program can be launched using below command

 ```
 cd /root/hw9/scripts
 sbt package run
 ```

+NOTE: `spark-submit` complains about missing classes even though they are present.

 ## Implementation Approach